KavishS12/PCAP_Lab/Lab 7/README.md

-# Programs on strings in CUDA
+# Lab 7 - Programs on strings in CUDA